Language Overview

 Block Strings

 Multi-line string values use the | (literal) or > (folded) header.
-Indentation of the first content line defines the base indent, which is stripped.
+Indentation of the line immediately after the header defines the base indent, which is stripped from each line.

 description |